xaxay/imlab/README.md

 ## Introduction

 A proof of concept for a Distributed SPA, enabling separate teams to develop and manage UI components independently.
-It is pure implementation - no any bundler IMPORT-MAPS / HTML / JS / CSS / VUE3 / VUETIFY3 / PINIA.
+- It is pure implementation - no any bundler.
+- ImportMaps / HTML / JS / CSS / Vue3 / Vuetify3 / Pinia.

 ## Phase 1